michaelwalkoski/phpapp-example/README.md

 Two environment will be automatically created for you.
 Click the **All Done** button to continue.

 At this point you will pause the *new application workflow* and edit the deployment instructions before continuing.

+### Step 10.
+Edit the distelli-manifest.yml Instructions

+You already have a distelli-manifest.yml file provided in the repository you forked earlier.
+You must edit this file and commit the edit to your repository.

+Edit the distelli-manifest.yml file.